sovrynn/ecdo/0-FOUNDATION-THEORY/why-104-31-meridian/README.md

 ## Khafre Pyramid

 The main clue that TES uses to postulate that the ECDO rotation consists of a 104 degree rotation along the 31 Meridian is the Khafre Pyramid.
+This is a central point in his thesis.

 The Khafre Pyramid is hypothesized to lie directly on the longitude line rotating to the pole, because this is the only way that the shafts in the pyramid would align with the poles in S1 and S2.
 This implies that it was intentionally built in that precise location.